JoelStansbury/twig/README.md

 Unlike traditional document stores, Twig decomposes documents into primitive values and stores each value independently.
 Documents are reconstructed on demand when queried.

-The primary goal is to make deeply nested data:
+The primary goal is to offer granular change tracking to deeply nested data.

-- easy to query
-- easy to update
-- easy to observe in realtime
-- atomic change tracking (not implemented yet)

 ## Why?